Social Justice Transit Fund

 The Social Justice Transit Fund provides SEPTA passes to cover local public transportation to enable student participation in one-off social justice activism and learning.
 For recurring transportation needs, please apply through the Community Engagement fund or request reimbursements through the OSCC.

-Passes are eligible for travel via Norristown Highspeed Line, busses, Market-Frankford Line, trolleys, and Broad Street Line only.
+Passes can be used for travel via Norristown Highspeed Line, buses, Market-Frankford Line, trolleys, and Broad Street Line only.
 Passes are available for pick up:

 Tuesdays: 2:30-5pm, Stokes 104 (CPGC Cafe)

 Only one roundtrip pass per student, per event.
-If a group would like passes, all members of the group must come to to the CPGC Café to pick up theirs up.
+If a group would like passes, all members of the group must come to the distributing office to pick up their own passes.

-Before coming to the Café please make sure you know the following information:
+Before picking up your passes, please make sure you know the following information: